 Within this document, the term COP refers to both the Communications Operation Procedure-1 (COP-1) (reference [9]), used in near-Earth and deep-space applications, and also the Communication Operations Procedure for Proximity links (COP-P) within the Proximity-1 Space Data Link Protocol (reference [10]).
 The Proximity-1 Green Book (reference [E14]) provides additional details.

 The use of either the COP-1 or COP-P procedures is optional; both are compatible with USLP.
-The Protocol Data Units (CLCW for COP-1 and PLCW for COP-P) and operational procedures for COP-1 and COP-P are not identical but similar and are transparent to USLP.
+The Protocol Data Units (Communications Link Control Word (CLCW) for COP-1 and Proximity Link Control Word (PLCW) for COP-P) and operational procedures for COP-1 and COP-P are not identical but similar and are transparent to USLP.
 For this reason the generic terms Frame Acceptance and Reporting Mechanism (FARM) and Frame Operation Procedure (FOP) are used.

 The controlling specifications for the logical operations which must be executed to perform both the COP-1 and COP-P are contained in more detailed CCSDS Recommended Standards (references [9] and [10]).
 In the event of any conflict between the descriptive text contained in this Recommended Standard and the text of reference [9] or [10], the more detailed specifications contained in reference [9] or [10] are normative.